 Our capital base supports our ability to invest in business growth, meet current and future regulatory requirements, and sustain returns for shareholders.

-At the end of 2018, HSBC held US$2.6 trillion in total assets, including loans to customers as well as government securities and cash.
+At the end of December 2022, HSBC held US$3 trillion in total assets.

-Over recent years we have set ourselves targets for allocating Group capital into areas of higher growth and return, such as Asia, and we continue to meet them.
+Over recent years we have taken an active approach to allocating Group capital into areas of higher growth and return, such as Asia.

 HSBC common equity tier 1 ratio, %